 Identify the reasons for collecting personal information and obtain consent

-Make sure you identify the reasons why the personal information is collected before and during the time of collection.
-Your employees (and others) should know what information is being collected (e.g. name, phone number and mailing address), for what purpose (e.g., for contract tracing purposes) and what the employer will do with the information (e.g., share it if required by public health authorities for contact tracing purposes).
+Make sure you identify the reasons why the personal information is being collected before and during the time of collection.
+Your workers (and others) should know what information is being collected (e.g., name, phone number, and mailing address), for what purpose (e.g., for contract tracing purposes) and what the employer will do with the information (e.g., share it if required by public health authorities for contact tracing purposes).

 Confirm information is accurate and only gather what is needed

-Ensure employee information is accurate, complete, and current.
+Ensure that information is accurate, complete, and current.
 Only gather what is needed for its intended purpose (e.g., screening, contact tracing, point-of care rapid antigen detection test results, accommodation requests, etc.).

 Limit use of collected information

 Keep all personal information private and secure from loss or theft.
-Keep in mind that employees have the right to access their own personal information.
+Keep in mind that workers have the right to access their own personal information.

-Determine whether documentation will be on paper, electronic or combination of both.
-Follow your privacy laws and establish a procedure for recording, storing, access, and destruction of personal information.
+Determine whether documentation will be on paper, electronic, or combination of both.
+Follow your privacy laws and establish a procedure for recording, storing, accessing, and destroying personal information.

 Considerations for Workers

-Your employer and other businesses may collect your personal information when implementing measures to prevent COVID-19 transmission.
-Your personal information may be obtained through screening, collecting information for contact tracing, point of care testing results, accommodation requests, and when traveling.
-To learn more about your privacy rights, visit the privacy laws for individuals for additional details.
-General guidance is provided as follows:
+Your employer and other businesses may collect your personal information when implementing measures to reduce COVID-19 transmission.
+Your personal information may be obtained through screening, contact tracing, point of care testing results, accommodation requests, and when traveling.
+To learn more about your privacy rights, visit:

 Understand the reasons for collecting your personal information